t36yang/IBM-Attrition-Prediction/README.md

 #### Years of Service and Salary Increase Hike Percentage ####
-The data also indicates that employees who are with IBM less than 5 years and have less than 12.5 percent salary hike are most likely to leave the company.
+The data also suggests that employees who have been with IBM for less than 5 years and have received a salary increase of less than 12.5% are more likely to leave the company.

 ![yearsatcompany](https://user-images.githubusercontent.com/117051182/211096093-18cabe09-4032-4a50-8250-f5cb7d61b627.png) ![percentsalaryhike](https://user-images.githubusercontent.com/117051182/211096044-daba60b4-9858-41da-a5b7-7b75b330500d.png)

 #### Turnover Rate by Different Job Roles ####
-In terms of turnover rate by job roles, the sales reps are showing to have the highest turnover following laboratory technicians and human resources.
+In terms of turnover rate by job roles, sales reps have the highest rate of turnover, followed by laboratory technicians and human resources.

 ![turnover rate by dept](https://user-images.githubusercontent.com/117051182/211094740-8b6998a3-44cd-444f-af11-7f30e057303b.png)

 #### Income Distribution for Departed Employees ####
-Comparing the income level for active and attrition employees, there’s a spike in the number of attrition employees below 50k.
+When comparing the income level of active and departing employees, there’s a spike in the number of departing employees with an annual income of less than $50,000.

 Attrition Employee Income Distribution